 Examples:

-AThe special pattern of “tiger bush” created by the desertification on the gradually sloped terrain in Western Africa, as it was studied in 1994..
+The desertification process that resulted in the spatial ‘tiger bush’ pattern on the gradually sloped terrain in Western Africa, as it was studied in 1994.

-The landslide identified in 1999 along the road leading to Parnitha top and near the epicentre of the earthquake of 1999.
+The landslide event, near the epicentre of the 1999 earthquake, along the road leading to the peak of the Parnitha Mountain..

-The corrosion (S17) of my copper samples in the artificial aging salt-spray apparatus after 10 cycles which produced layers (E18) of cuprite and malachite.
+The corrosion process affecting my copper samples (S13) in the artificial aging salt-spray apparatus after 10 cycles which produced layers (E25) of cuprite and malachite.
+(E12)

+Decision: examples accepted.
+TV to give reference to his sampling example.

 In First Order Logic: